erikjuhani/caplog/README.md

 ## Installation

-Currently caplog is in a stage, where it needs to be compiled/installed from source.

-To use caplog locally you must do the following commands:
+Installation can be done by simply using `go install`.

 ```
-$ git clone git@github.com:erikjuhani/caplog.git
-$ cd caplog
-$ go install
+$ go install github.com/erikjuhani/caplog@latest
 ```

 ## Usage